Debtors prison was abolished in America well over a century ago. But that doesn’t mean you can’t get arrested or locked up for past-due debts.

 In 2013, a 26-year-old Baltimore County, Maryland man named Bryan Bookman told the Baltimore Sun newspaper about how he was arrested following a dispute with his previous landlord.
 Bookman said he’d leased an apartment in Essex several years before then.
 But when he lost his job, he couldn’t pay his rent.

 So he moved back in with his mother near the end of his lease and said he figured his security deposit was more than enough to cover any rent balance owed.
 His landlord, Sawyer Property Management of Maryland, disagreed and got a $2,616 judgment against Bookman in 2010, which ultimately led to his arrest in 2012.
-If you ever happen to be in this position, check How to Post Bail Online at the link.

 “It was the most scariest thing in my life,” Bookman said, adding that he shared a cell with a gang member and someone arrested for robbery.

 The same year that Bookman was locked up, Maryland courts issued 1,830 similar judgments, according to the Maryland Consumer Rights Coalition.
 Of those, 39 defendants were incarcerated, including one person who spent 14 days in jail.